DESIRE2MOVE©

 - D2M is a convenient and easy way to be physically active and improve your physical and mental health.

 - Tracking your physical activity during D2M can help you earn well-being credits with OneUSG.
 Click “Manage My Benefits” and login with your campus ID and password.
 At the top of the page, click “Other Benefits” and select “USG Well-being”.
-This will take you to the Virgin Pulse webpage where you can sync your wearable device or mobile app so your D2M minutes can help you accrue well-being credits.
+Under Resources, look for information about 2024 well-being credits.

 - “Beginners” will be eligible for individualized health coaching.